Destiny 2 has a wider variety of stuff to do than the original. Here’s how to get at it.

 Teams can only revive each other a certain number of times, after which deaths are permanent through the end of the round.

 Marked on your map and in the world by an arch symbol, these short dungeons feature a mini-boss who must be defeated in order to claim a cache key for the nearby loot chest.
 The map icon will be greyed out slightly after initial completion, but the Lost Sector will repopulate with loot and enemies after some time, or immediately if a quest calls for entry.
-Loot rewards seem to peter out at about 265 Power but can very rarely go higher.
+Loot rewards are suitable for midgame, but peter out once you hit The Plateau.

 After completion of the Red War Story campaign, you can visit Ikora and participate in Meditations, which basically means replaying story missions to earn loot, XP, and Ikora’s faction reputation; cash in Vanguard Research tokens with her to earn Legendary loot.
 This provides yet another path to engrams for primarily PvE players.
 At this stage it looks like there’ll be four Meditation missions available each week.

-This map menu tracks the goals you need to pursue in order to unlock content and become stronger.
+This Director sub-menu tracks the goals you need to pursue in order to unlock content and become stronger.
 Pre-endgame, it is populated with quest and story goals as well as the the regular weekly Milestones Call to Arms, Flashpoint, Nightfall and Clan XP.
-Weekly milestones reward endgame loot.
+Weekly milestones reward Luminous engrams and are a key step in levelling up and getting more Power in Destiny 2.

 A more challenging version of a Strike, modified to present extra difficulties – or open windows for opportunities.
-One of the weekly Milestones, awarding endgame loot.
+Requires a pre-formed fireteam, but accessible for solos via Guided Games.
+One of the weekly Milestones, awarding a Luminous Engram.
+Also available in Prestige difficulty if you’re amazing and have a good team.

 Short, non-story missions you can pick up while wandering in Destinations.
-Unlocked by a short quest, given after Cayde-6 arrives on the Farm during the main story campaign, and thereafter freely available.
+Unlocked by a short quest, given after Cayde-6 arrives on the Farm during the main story campaign, and thereafter freely available at beacons on any destination as long as you’re not already in a story quest or Adventure.

 Tougher-than-average encounters that spawn in Destinations on a set timer, and which anybody in the vicinity can attempt to complete.
 Some are fairly straight forward battles, while others include objectives such as deactivating shields to gather weapons, defeating bosses or following enemies between waves.
 Public Events award region reputation and goodies via a chest that spawns when the event is completed or the timer expires, as well as loot drops earned during the fight.
 If you’re clever and organised, you can trigger a Heroic objective and earn even better loot.
 See our page on Destiny 2 Public Events, Heroic objectives and the best loot for more on that.

 Long, very challenging missions designed for six player teams.
 No matchmaking, but Guided Games will help solos find groups.
-An endgame activity with chances for very good loot.
-The first Destiny 2 raid opened on September 13, and officially we know nothing about it.
+An endgame activity with unique loot sets.
+The first Destiny 2 raid, Leviathan, opened on September 13.
 We recommend you get your Power as high as possible (at least 260) before making the attempt.

 Region chests are special loot chests marked on your Destination map.
 Hunt them down for a bit of minor loot, but more importantly a stack of region reputation tokens.
 The map icon will be greyed out slightly after initial completion.
-Chests reset daily so you can farm them for region reputation.
+Chests reset daily so you can farm them for region reputation – but beware the farming lockout, which will result in empty chests for a period of time if you go at it too hard.

 Some objects in the world can be scanned with your Ghost to yield a snatch of lore or dialogue.
 Listen for the soft clicking chime your Ghost makes when one is nearby, then bring up your Ghost and look around for an object marked with a silver mesh.
 Focus on it and follow the button prompt.
 No known rewards.